Entry to Germany for fully vaccinated persons

 However, this does not apply to entry to Germany from countries that are classified as areas of variant of concern.
 Transportation to Germany from these areas continues to be prohibited.

-Only persons who have been vaccinated with one of the vaccines listed on the website of the Paul-Ehrlich-Institute (PEI) and whose last required vaccination was administered at least 14 days ago can enter Germany.
-This currently applies solely to vaccines approved by the European Medicines Agency (EMA).
+Only persons who are fully vaccinated with one or different vaccines approved by the European Medicines Agency (EMA) (list of approved vaccines here) or with equivalents of these vaccines used in third countries (list here) can enter Germany.
 The plan is to extend this to other vaccines with a comparable level of protection as soon as the necessary tests have been completed.

 - date of vaccination, number of vaccinations,